 Our focus is on adoption.

-Northwestern University Knight Lab is a team of technologists, journalists, designers and educators working at advancing news media innovation through exploration, experimentation and adoption.
+As Northwestern University Knight Lab, we are a team of technologists, journalists, designers and educators working at advancing news media innovation through exploration, experimentation.
+We take ideas from concept to completion, working toward adoption.
 Straddling the sciences and the humanities, we agree that there has never been a more exciting time to be working at the intersection of media and technology.
 Every bit of what it means to be a journalist is being reassessed, redefined.
 As an industry, we are witnessing a rebirth.
-As the Knight Lab, we are participating in a revolution.
+As the Knight Lab, we feel we are participating in a revolution.

 Who is our customer?